pechristodoulou/Advanced-Programming/ex0.1/README.md

     g++ mysource.cc -o myexe

 Note that the C++ language standard is (still) evolving, and different programs adhere to different standards.
 The programs used here conform to the c++11 standard (which appears to be the default setting for the g++ version 7 compiler).
-Other standards could be specified using the `-std=...` option to g++.
+Other standards could be specified using the `-std=...` option to g++ (where the default for the current g++ version 11.4 defaults to `-std=gnu++17`, which adds some specific features to the C++17 language standard).
 Many options to g++ exist; extensive information can be obtained by doing

     man g++